 For that reason, understanding your Core Values can also help you to understand the ways you naturally react to a whole range of different situations, and help you to adapt your approach in a positive way.

 The Core Values shown here represent some of the most important in your personality style.
-These values are reflected in your general attitude to life, affecting the ways you interact with others, as well as how you make judgements and reach decisions.
+These values are reflected in your general attitude to life, affecting the ways you interact with others, as well as how you make judgments and reach decisions.

 You have an active and dynamic approach to life, and that means that you can quickly become bored or disinterested by unchanging or repetitive situations.
 You look for novelty and innovation, and you enjoy exploring new possibilities and new challenges.